enif77/TclSharp/README.md

 ### Tokens

 * EoF - An end of file/source indicator.
-* CommandSeparator - A new line or semicolon.
+* CommandSeparator - The new line or the semicolon character.
 * Word - A command name or argument.
 * Text - A bunch of characters but white space or any special chars.
+* VariableSubstitution - A $variable or a ${variable} substitution.
+* CommandSubstitution - A \[command args...] substitution.

 ### Script